 Evaluated by external and internal examiner.

-A new term paper must be provided and the examination must be re-sat.
+A new term paper must be provided.

 The following textbooks are the primary references; further recommended reading is provided in the course syllabus.